 My awards and fellowships include the Best Article Award of the African Literature Association, the Carnegie African Diaspora Fellowship, and the Andrew Mellon Research Fellowship from the Harry Ransom Center of the University of Texas at Austin.
-I serve as an editor of African Studies Review, the multidisciplinary journal of the African Studies Association.
+I serve as deputy editor of African Studies Review, the multidisciplinary journal of the African Studies Association.